Callum Wright: Blackpool

 On his return to Leicester, Wright's contract was set to expire in the summer of 2022.
 As a result, numerous EFL teams were interested in signing him.
 Wright extended his contract with Leicester for one year until 2023 instead, saying "I can't wait to take on the next challenge."
 He impressed in pre-season but joined Blackpool on 1 September 2022 for an undisclosed fee.
-The contract was for an initial 3 years, with an option to extend for an additional year.
+The contract was for an initial three years, with an option to extend for an additional year.
 Blackpool manager Michael Appleton had worked with Wright when Appleton was at Leicester.
 Wright made his debut on 14 September in a 3–0 defeat to Rotherham United.
 He was also injured in the match, dislocating a joint in his leg.
 He made his first start on his return from injury against Norwich City on 1 October.
-The match finished 1–0 to Norwich.
-By January 2023, Wright had only made 10 appearances with 5 of them being starts.
+By January 2023, Wright had made ten appearances with half of them being starts.

 Plymouth Argyle

 2022–23 season

 Wright signed for League One leaders Plymouth Argyle in January 2023, signing a three-and-a-half contract until 2026.
 He said of the move, "It was a no-brainer, as soon as it came back about.
 When the window opened, I knew it could happen.
 I said to my agent and my family: 'I just need to get it done.
 I want to go there and become one of them.'"

-He started a full debut on 7 January in a 0–0 draw to Bolton Wanderers.
+He started a full debut on 7 January in a goalless draw to Bolton Wanderers.
 Wright scored his first goal in his home debut against his former club Cheltenham in a 4–2 victory on 21 January.
-Wright finished the season with 20 league appearances for Plymouth, 23 in all competitions, and 4 goals.
+Wright finished the season with 20 league appearances for Plymouth, 23 in all competitions, and four goals.

 2023–24 season

 Wright started Plymouth's Championship season opener on 5 August 2023 in a 3–1 victory against Huddersfield Town.
-He suffered a knee ligament injury in a 4–1 defeat to Bristol City on 19 September 2023, and it was reported he could miss up to 7 weeks despite not needing surgery.
+He suffered a knee ligament injury in a 4–1 defeat to Bristol City on 19 September 2023, and it was reported he could miss up to seven weeks despite not needing surgery.
 He made his return in a 3–3 draw against Middlesbrough on 4 November, and made his first start on 9 December in a 4–0 defeat to former club Leicester.
 After manager Steven Schumacher left for Stoke City in December, Ian Foster was appointed to replace him.
-Under Foster, Wright fell out of favour, only playing 1 league match before Foster was sacked.
-Wright finished the season with 8 starts in 21 league appearances without scoring.
+Under Foster, Wright fell out of favour, playing one league match before Foster was sacked.
+Wright finished the season with eight starts in 21 league appearances without scoring.